giswqs/leafmap-book/README.md

 ## Usage

-### Structure

-- `chapters`: The main content of the book lives here, including myst markdown files, images, and notebooks.
-- `code`: Myst markdown files and notebooks that contain code snippets only for public access.
-- `markdown`: Plain markdown files and Restructured text files.
-- `rst`: The Restructured text files for Locate Press.

 ### Building the book

 If you'd like to develop and/or build the Leafmap and Jupyter: Geospatial Data Science with Python book, you should: